Cateline/Stage-2-HackBio-Visualization/README.md

 ## Running the Script

 1. Make sure the dataset is correctly placed in the working directory.
 2. Run the script step by step to generate the visualizations.
-If needed, modify file paths or column names to fit your dataset structure.
+If needed, modify file paths or column names to fit your dataset structure
-3. To run the Shiny dashboard, execute the Shiny app section of the code, and it will launch an interactive UI in your web browser.

-## Conclusion

-This project provides comprehensive data visualizations for AMR product development, exploring key features such as R&D phase, product types, innovation status, and pathogen category.
-The interactive Shiny app allows dynamic visualization of donut charts, making it easier to analyze the dataset.